 A certificate proves an art work’s authenticity.
 It also plays an important part when reselling an art work.
 If the art work in question is contemporary, the artist will certify the authenticity of his or her piece.
 The corresponding certificate will be handed over to the buyer upon purchase.
 Important information that shouldn’t be missing from the certificate includes the inventory number to identify the piece, an image of the piece, and notes on specific features, such as signatures.
 Specified information may look like this: “Signed and dated on the reverse: John Doe, 2017”.

 Are you searching for appropriate database software that is capable of all those functions?
-With ARTBUTLER CLASSIC we have the right solution for you!
+With ARTBUTLER PRO we have the right solution for you!